ktorio/ktor-documentation/topics/request.md

 ## Parallel requests {id="parallel_requests"}

-When sending two requests at once, the client suspends the second request execution until the first is finished.
+When sending two requests at once, the client suspends the second request execution until the first one is finished.
 If you need to perform several requests at once, you can use [launch](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html) or [async](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) functions.
 The code snippet below shows how to perform two requests asynchronously:
 ```kotlin
 ```
 {src="snippets/client-parallel-requests/src/main/kotlin/com/example/Application.kt" lines="12,19-22"}